Will Robot Umpires Kill the Baseball Art of Framing a Pitch?

 Current and former catchers insist the art of “framing” — deceiving the umpire into calling a ball a strike — is their most critical job these days.
 But an automated ball-strike system that MLB soon plans to test in the minor leagues threatens the future of framing, if it gains traction.

-In 2019, as many as 22 pitchers in MLB converted more than 50 percent of non-swing pitches into strikes.
+In 2019, as many as 22 catchers in MLB converted more than 50 percent of non-swing pitches (that were outside the strike zone) into strikes.
 In other words, they got strikes on more than half of the pitches that should have been called a ball.
 The top five catchers aiding them are Austin Hedges of the San Diego Padres, Tyler Flowers of the Atlanta Braves, Yasmani Grandal of the Chicago White Sox, Roberto Perez of the Cleveland Indians and Christian Vazquez of the Boston Red Sox.

 Whenever minor league baseball resumes after the coronavirus lockdowns, presumably 2021, MLB plans to introduce RoboUmp, the automated umpire, into the Florida State League, a Class A minor league for prospects, usually 18 to 22 years old.
 The padded ump, the human, will lose his role as arbiter of balls and strikes.